20 Powerful Facts About Hydrocephalus

 5. Hydrocephalus is the most common reason for brain surgery in children.

-6. The most common surgical treatment for hydrocephalus is the implantation of a device called a shunt to drain fluid from the brain.
+6. The most common surgical treatment for hydrocephalus is the surgical placement of a medical device called a shunt, which has one of the highest failure rates of any medical device on the market.

 7. An estimated 50% of shunts in the pediatric population fail within two years of placement and repeated neurosurgical operations are often required.